Start your care

 • Participate more actively in everyday activities like shopping, outings, or joining local programs.

-When thinking about NDIS goals, it helps to focus on what matters most to the participant and those who support them.
-This could include smoother daily routines, clearer ways to communicate, or feeling more included in the community.
 Families and support workers can work together with therapists or support coordinators to turn these priorities into clear, achievable goals that meet NDIS requirements while still reflecting the participant’s unique needs and strengths.

 Managing Your NDIS Plan and Budget